chanakya-vc/wwwhome/content/research/Stereo/index.md

 # Summary.
 An optional shortened abstract.
-summary: Design a new imaging model that integrates hyperspectral and stereo imaging techniques, improving predictions of temperature, material composition, depth, and texture for enhanced 3D scene characterization.
+summary: Designing a new imaging model that integrates hyperspectral and stereo imaging techniques, improving predictions of temperature, material composition, depth, and texture for enhanced 3D scene characterization.

 #tags: []